Birth control options for women

 Birth Control Pills and Blood Clots

-All birth control pills can increase the risk for blood clots.
+All birth control pills containing estrogen can increase the risk for blood clots.
 For this reason, they are not recommended for women who have high blood pressure, a history of heart disease, are over age 35 and smoke, or who have other risk factors.
+So-called progestin-only birth control pills may not increase the risk of blood clots, though further studies are needed to clarify their risk.
 According to the Food and Drug Administration (FDA), birth control pills that contain drospirenone have a higher risk for causing blood clots than levonorgestrel or other types of progestin, although even with the increased risk, the total risk is still low.

 It is important to know that pregnancy also increases the risk for blood clots, and much more significantly than any hormonal contraceptive.